Athletics and Recreation

 The Office of Multicultural Affairs (OMA) serves as a source of guidance and advocacy for students of color, while promoting an understanding of cultural diversity for the Smith community as a whole.
 The OMA offers a range of activities that encourage exploration on identity, culture and heritage, beginning with the first-year Bridge pre-orientation program.

-The Smith College Department of Public Safety is charged with protecting the people and property of the Smith College community.
-As a part of the larger college community, the Department of Public Safety strives to foster an environment where all are made welcome and where all rights are preserved.
+The Campus Police protect the people and property of the Smith College community.
+As a part of the larger college community, Campus Police strive to foster an environment where all are made welcome and where all rights are preserved.

 Office of the Provost/Dean of the Faculty